KRXY

-KRXY (94.5 FM, "94.5 Roxy") is a radio station broadcasting a hot adult contemporary music format.
+KRXY (94.5 FM) is a radio station broadcasting a full service classic hits music format, simulcasting KMAS 1030 AM Shelton.
 Licensed to Shelton, Washington, United States, the station is currently owned by Olympia Broadcasters, Inc. The transmitter is on Kamilche Hill.

+In September 2026, KRXY changed their format from hot adult contemporary to a simulcast of full-service classic hits-formatted KMAS 1030 AM Shelton.